Haseena200/Amazon-Ad-Click-Prediction/README.md

 •	To develop a machine learning model that can predict whether a user will click on an online advertisement based on their demographic information, browsing behavior, and the contextual display of the ad.
 ## Solution Approach
 1. Exploratory Data Analysis (EDA)
+ •	Data Inspection: Checked for missing values, datatypes, and class imbalance in the target (click) column.